sue445/index_shotgun/README.md

 ## Requirements
 * Ruby 2.1+
-* Database you want to use (MySQL, PostgreSQL or SQLite3)
+* Database you want to use (ex.
+MySQL, PostgreSQL or SQLite3)

 ## Installation